Guidelines for committee actions

 II.
 PROBATION

-This designation appears on a student’s permanent academic record.
+This designation does not appear on a student’s permanent academic record.
 Students on probation are not eligible to participate in off-campus study programs.

 Credit Hours